mad73923/mti2_robotServer/README.md

 ## Install packages

-(not tested on Pi!! package installation might be different)
+(not tested on Pi yet!! package installation might be different)

 Packages needed: